 - Make sure the network is up and running.
 Need to monitor it.

 - Deliver projected SLAs (Service Level Agreements)

 - Depends on policy

-- → What does your administration expect?
+- → What does your management expect?

+- → What do your users expect?

-- What do your students and staff expect?
+- What do your customers expect?

 - What does the rest of the Internet expect?

 - Is 24x7 good enough?

 - → There's no such thing as 100% uptime